-The type of training you provide will depend on the role you have chosen for the Health Messengers and the type of health messages they will provide to their peers.
-Be sure to give your Health Messengers the health information they need, tips on how to communicate that information, and an interactive portion where they can practice what they learned and become comfortable with their role.
-Consider the health knowledge and literacy levels of your advocates- you might want to work with health partners or others with expertise in developing training materials that are appropriate for your advocates.
-If you bring in an outside presenter or speaker, it is important, in advance, you educate them on how to present to people with ID, ensure the session is interactive and agree upon the material that will be delivered.
+When creating your agenda, consider the health knowledge and literacy levels of your participants, the health needs to people with ID in your community, and what your Health Messengers' roles will be.
+You might want to work with health partners or others with expertise in developing training materials that are appropriate for your trainees.
+If you bring in an outside presenter or speaker, it is important to educate them in advance on how to present to people with ID, ensure the session is interactive and agree upon the material that will be delivered.

-It is important, however, to allot enough time to fully meet the objectives of the Health Messenger training.
 You will need to determine when is the best time to conduct your training.
 For some that could mean a 1 day, 8-hour training, for some it could be a 10-hour training divided over 2 days, and for some it could mean 12 one-hour sessions given once a week for 12 weeks.
-You will also need to determine if it is better for you to host your Health Messenger training as part of a larger Athlete Leadership University, or Athlete Congress or sporting event, or if it will be better for you to host a stand-alone event.
+You will also need to determine if it is better for you to host your Health Messenger training as part of a larger Athlete Leadership University, Athlete Congress or sporting event, or if it will be better for you to host a stand-alone event.

-To help you design your training there is a sample agenda, resources, presentations and activities provided on the Health Messengers Resources page: https://resources.specialolympics.org/Taxonomy/Health/Health Messengers.aspx.
+To help you design your training there is a sample agenda, resources, presentations and activities provided on the Health Messengers Resources page:

+https://resources.specialolympics.org/health/health-messenger.